-Wagner Meters’ Smart Logger™ Notifies Mills of Moisture Risks During Storage or Shipping
+Wagner Meters’ Smart Logger™ Data Logs Moisture Risks During Storage or Shipping for Sawmills

 Sawmills and their customers have to be aware of this natural tendency of wood to absorb and release moisture to avoid problems during storage or shipping.
 Store wood in a place where it’s exposed to moisture or high humidity and the wood will soon swell.
 Or, ship wood from a humid environment to one that’s dry, or from a dry locale to a humid one, and problems like the wood warping, splitting or cracking can occur.